yamiwamiyu/ee-vuex/README.md

   // Contains default
   default: true,
 }
-// When you want to include objects with p, default, get, and set fields, you can use Function or do not use concise definitions.
+// When you want to include objects with p, default, get, and set fields
+// you can use Function or do not use concise definitions.
 // OK: Use Function to return a value.
 The default value is the object
 key: () => {
   return {